Laidout/laidout/deb/HOWTOMAKEDEB.md

      - update the coop section to have links to current scripts
      - update the laidout rss feed
      - announce on the laidout mailing list, main website/rss, and g+

+    git commands to remember:
+        git tag -l    #<-- list all available tags git branch    #<-- list all available branches, use -a for more than all

+9. --- Update version number in master ---

+Change version number in deb/updateversion.py and run it.

+Move DONE things from LEFT---OFF to the DONE file, don't look back and head for the hills.